Nick-tsoukas/client-management/README.md

  # Client Management

  This app was built in effort to learn angular development.
 It is still in development, but wanted to explore how to host the app in production.

+ I'm currently not working on it but i noticed people were logging in, so I'm giving everyone admin privileges,

+ I'll come back to this project at a later date and will say I had a great time learning how to work with angular!

+ One thing that I struggled with was wrapping my head around the rxjs lib.
+It was frustrating at first, but I came to see the power of it.subscribe()!

+ Don't do anything I wouldn't do;

  link to app
  https://client-management-111c5.firebaseapp.com/